LCx and LAD arising separately from the left coronary sinus

 - Absent left main stem coronary artery

-One of the anatomical variants of coronary artery origin comprises the left circumflex coronary artery (LCx) and left anterior descending coronary artery (LAD) arising separately from the left coronary sinus.
+One of the anatomical variants of coronary artery origin comprises the left circumflex coronary artery (LCx) and left anterior descending coronary artery (LAD) arising separately from the left aortic sinus.
 Hence there is no common left main coronary artery (LCA/LMCA).

 It considered the commonest coronary arterial variant with a reported incidence of around 0.41-0.67% 1-2.